Considering Vaginal Birth After Cesarean

 Cesareans carry many risks, most of which are rarely talked about.
 Many of the risks compound the more cesareans you’ve had.
-So the first benefit of VBAC is avoidance of all the repeat cesarean risks.
+So the first benefit of VBAC is avoiding of all the repeat cesarean risks.

 Every time you have a cesarean birth, you are putting your next baby at increased risk.
-In many cases this is a small increase in risk, but if you plan to have a sizeable family, avoiding cesarean is one of the best things you can do for you and your future pregnancies.
+In many cases this is a small increase in risk, but if you plan to have a large family, avoiding cesarean is one of the best things you can do for you and your future pregnancies.

 Simply planning a VBAC does not make you a super specialized case requiring all kinds of extra care and permissions and caution.
 If your provider treats you that way, you may want to find a new provider.